Select language:

 These guides, called Optimal Care Pathways, ensure blood cancer specialists, treating hospitals, GPs, and people diagnosed with blood cancer, can access the same, nationally consistent standards that outline the high-quality care all Australians should expect to receive.

-Optimal Care Pathways are now available for eight of the more common types of blood cancer, with detailed versions available for health care professionals and specific guides designed to support people diagnosed with blood cancer and their loved ones.
+Optimal Care Pathways are now available for 13 of the more common types of blood cancer, with detailed versions available for healthcare professionals and specific guides designed to support people diagnosed with blood cancer and their loved ones.

 To find the document that’s right for you, please click on the relevant link below: